Partial orders and monotonicity of logarithmic depth and height in preferential attachment trees: CMJ embedding and parameter identification

 Where finite, $\lambda\mapsto m_f(\lambda)$ is strictly decreasing.
 In the supercritical Malthusian regime (standard CMJ hypotheses) there is a unique $\lambda_f>0$ solving the Euler--Lotka equation

 called the \emph{Malthusian parameter}~\cite{Jagers1975}.

 Assuming differentiability at $\lambda_f$ and finiteness of the derivative, set

-\begin{remark} In CMJ language, $m_f(\lambda)=\int_0^\infty e^{-\lambda t}\,\nu_f(dt)$ is the Laplace transform of the mean reproduction measure $\nu_f(dt):=\E[\xi_f(dt)]$, and $\mu_f=\int_0^\infty t\,e^{-\lambda_f t}\,\nu_f(dt)$ is the ``mean age at childbearing'' under the Malthusian tilt. \end{remark}
+\begin{remark} In CMJ language, $m_f(\lambda)=\int_0^\infty e^{-\lambda t}\,\nu_f(dt)$ is the Laplace transform of the mean reproduction measure $\nu_f(dt):=\E[\xi_f(dt)]$, and $-m_f'(\lambda_f)=\int_0^\infty t\,e^{-\lambda_f t}\,\nu_f(dt)$ is the ``mean age at childbearing'' under the Malthusian tilt. \end{remark}

-Under standard CMJ regularity (in particular an $x\log x$-type condition ensuring non-degeneracy of the Malthusian martingale), the insertion depth of the $n$th individual is asymptotically logarithmic with constant $(\lambda_f\mu_f)^{-1}$.
+Under standard CMJ regularity (in particular an $x\log x$-type condition ensuring non-degeneracy of the Malthusian martingale), the insertion depth of the $n$th individual is asymptotically logarithmic with constant $Q_f^{-1}$.

-We formalise the correspondence of the insertion depth constant with the CMJ parameters mentioned in the introduction in the following lemma, which also provides an explicit tail representation for the derivative $-m_f'(\lambda_f)$ that is used in the proof of Theorem~\ref{thm:monotonicity}. \begin{lemma}[CMJ parameter identification for depth] Assume that the attachment function $f:\N_0\to(0,\infty)$ is nonexplosive and Malthusian, and subject to the $x\log x$-type hypothesis ensuring convergence of the Malthusian martingale.
+We formalise the correspondence of the insertion depth constant with the CMJ parameters mentioned in the introduction in the following lemma, which also provides an explicit tail representation for the derivative $-m_f'(\lambda_f)$ that is used in the proof of Theorem~\ref{thm:monotonicity}. \begin{lemma} Assume that the attachment function $f:\N_0\to(0,\infty)$ is nonexplosive and Malthusian, and subject to the $x\log x$-type hypothesis ensuring convergence of the Malthusian martingale.
 Assume moreover that

 where $\lambda_f$ is the unique solution of $m_f(\lambda)=1$.

 Then the limit

 exists and equals